-Bathsheba, 14.75” tall, was an edition of 500 introduced in 1984 at $1975.
-She is a separate companion sculpture to King David although, oddly, she is noticeably taller than he is.
+Bathsheba was an edition of 500 introduced in 1984 at $1975.
+She is a separate companion sculpture to King David although, oddly, quite a few examples are taller than he is.
+For some reason, there is a noticeable inconsistency in the height of Bathsheba from one example to the next.
+Even a brief comparison of pieces sold online in the past several years reveals several that differ from the 14.5” cited in Cybis literature, including three at 14.75” tall.
+So it seems to be purely a matter of either luck or alert planning if a collector ends up with a Bathsheba who is not taller than their accompanying King David.
 In 1993 her price was $3850.
 It’s uncertain whether the full edition was ever completed, although examples numbered in the 300s have been seen for sale.

-King David, 14” tall, was also an edition of 500 introduced the following year (1985) at $1475.
-The edition size was reduced to 350 by 1988 at which time his price had risen to $1775.
+King David was also an edition of 500 introduced the following year (1985) at $1475.
+Although Cybis literature cites his size as 14.75″, quite a few are shorter than this, including one sold on eBay with a given height of only 13.5″!
+David’s edition size was reduced to 350 by 1988 at which time his price had risen to $1775.
 In 1993 he was $2395, and during that year Cybis offered David and Bathsheba as a pair for $5875; this discounted option disappeared shortly after.
 In design, Cybis has come pretty close in their depiction of David’s stringed wooden instrument of roughly triangular shape, which is thought to have been a psaltery.
 Various other portraits of David show him playing a harp or lyre, both of which are open instruments rather than the box type shown here.
 This piece was designed by Gertrude Fass, who was also noted for her career as a scriptwriter, teacher and author as well as a sculptress.

 King Solomon, introduced in the autumn of 1987 at $2695 as a limited edition of 500.
 In 1993 Solomon was $3150 from Cybis.
 He is 15” tall and was described as “companion to Queen of Sheba”.
 Online sellers have occasionally confused these two Cybis biblical kings (David and Solomon) with each other.

 The Queen of Sheba, introduced in spring 1987, 14.25” tall, was an edition of 500.
 She too was $3150 in 1993, at which time she could be had as a pair with King Solomon for $5675 (a respectable $625 discount) for a short time at least.
-She is chronically mis-identified by sellers as being Cleopatra.
+She is often wrongly identified by sellers as being Cleopatra.
 However, the only Cleopatra ever produced by Cybis was a bust which appears in the Historical Personages post.